CUEAudio/sdk_demo_ios/README.md

     }
 ```

-Make sure that the CUE ViewController is full screen.
+Make sure that the CUE ViewController is **full screen**.
 If it is not completely full screen, this can lead to crashes related to the CUE camera button and delegates.

 ## Configuration